Apple Watch 7 Rumors: New Smartwatches Can Be Larger | ExBulletin

 Battery life: Apple Watch 7 charging can last for more than a day

 One of the biggest and most persistent complaints about the Apple Watch, especially when compared to rival smartwatches and fitness trackers like Fitbit, is its short battery life.
-CNET’s Scott Stein states that the Apple Watch has “to the end” of battery life among its competitors.
+CNET’s Scott Stein states that the Apple Watch has the “worst” battery life of any competitor.
 This is a problem when using the sleep tracking feature (a new feature in WatchOS 7), as the battery needs to be recharged daily.

 The following Apple Watch may feature a major redesign, including flat edges like the iPhone 12.